jianwen-android/notes-sst-/English/Situational Writing.md

 To:(person's full name)
 From: (your full name)

-Heading (what is the incident you are reporting on?)
+(underlined heading with content words capitalized) (what is the incident you are reporting on?)

 (content)